AbolfaZlRezaEe/NMock/README.md

 ### Repositories

-We implemented three repositories that help us manage these requests from **ViewModels**.
+We implemented three repositories that help us manage the requests from **ViewModels**.
 This section is essential because it makes and controlled all of the processes.
 We receive data and convert them into a standard model so that **ViewModels** can use and parse them for **Views**.

 The following image, shows the difference between the two of them: